civo/terraform-provider-civo/docs/resources/ssh_key.md

 page_title: "civo_ssh_key Resource - terraform-provider-civo"
 subcategory: ""
 description: |-
-  Provides a Civo SSH Key resource to allow you to manage SSH keys for instance access.
+  Provides a Civo SSH key resource to allow you to manage SSH keys for instance access.
 Keys created with this resource can be referenced in your instance configuration via their ID.
 ---

 # civo_ssh_key (Resource)

-Provides a Civo SSH Key resource to allow you to manage SSH keys for instance access.
+Provides a Civo SSH key resource to allow you to manage SSH keys for instance access.
 Keys created with this resource can be referenced in your instance configuration via their ID.

 ## Example Usage